PagerDuty/terraform-provider-pagerduty/website/docs/d/service_integration.html.markdown

 The following arguments are supported:

 * `service_name` - (Required) The service name to use to find a service in the PagerDuty API.
-* `integration_summary` - (Required) The integration summary used to find the desired integration on the service
+* `integration_summary` - (Required) The integration summary used to find the desired integration on the service.

 ## Attributes Reference